theRAPTLab/gsgo/docs/10-tips/10-tips-lerna.md

 You can then import the packages into other packages, as if they were already npm-installed.

+## What is the best way to commit from dev to master?

+In SourceTree, you can do a merge+rebase from dev onto master.
+Dev retains all the history of commits, but master remains relatively clean.

 ## How do I manage versions with Lerna?

 #### TL;DR